accel-brain/accel-brain-code/Generative-Adversarial-Networks/README.md

 # Generative Adversarial Networks Library: pygan

-`pygan` is Python library to implement Generative Adversarial Networks(GANs) and Adversarial Auto-Encoders(AAEs).
+`pygan` is Python library to implement Generative Adversarial Networks(GANs), *Conditional* GANs, Adversarial Auto-Encoders(AAEs), and Energy-based Generative Adversarial Network(EBGAN).

-This library makes it possible to design the Generative models based on the Statistical machine learning problems in relation to Generative Adversarial Networks(GANs), *Conditional* GANs, and Adversarial Auto-Encoders(AAEs) to practice algorithm design for semi-supervised learning.
+This library makes it possible to design the Generative models based on the Statistical machine learning problems in relation to Generative Adversarial Networks(GANs), *Conditional* GANs, Adversarial Auto-Encoders(AAEs), and Energy-based Generative Adversarial Network(EBGAN) to practice algorithm design for semi-supervised learning.
 But this library provides components for designers, not for end-users of state-of-the-art black boxes.
 Briefly speaking the philosophy of this library, *give user hype-driven blackboxes and you feed him for a day; show him how to design algorithms and you feed him for a lifetime.* So algorithm is power.

 See also ...